 There are three stages of compost.
+During the stages of composting, different things are going on with the materials.
 First, there is the raw material stage.
-Next, is the in-process stage the material decomposes.
+Next, is the in-process stage as the material decomposes.
 Finally, compost reaches the finished state where the compost is ready to use.

 The materials you collect and use for composting are raw compost.
-The process of decomposition has not yet occurred.
-So, the valuable minerals and nutrients are not yet available to your plants.
-You can use these raw materials by burying them in a Compost Honey Hole or a Compost Honey Trench where they will decompose underground over a period of time.
+The process of decomposition has not yet occurred or may be occurring very slowly.
+So, the valuable minerals and nutrients in the raw materials are not yet available to your plants.
+You can use these raw materials by burying them in a Compost Honey Hole or a Honey Trench where the raw materials will decompose unseen underground over a period of time.
 However, the materials in raw form can cause more harm than good for your plants.
-They need to decompose
+They need to decompose to release the valuable minerals and nutrients.

 As compost materials begin to decompose it is often called “Hot” for two reasons.
 First, decomposing compost is generally very high in nitrogen, which in high concentrations can burn your plants.